 Answering these questions is integral to connect with the company.
 You should not answer them plainly.
 Instead, intricately weave your answers in your write up.

 3. Show your human side

-At any given time, recruiters are dealing with myriad applications to different positions.
+At any given time, employers are dealing with numerous applications to different positions.
 The process can get procedural and reduce the personification effect.
 This is because CVs have a professional and serious tone.

 However, in the cover letter, you should feel free to personify your application.
 You can, for example, note a positive occurrence in the company dating back a few years and how you might have been directly affected.
 Not only will this drive attention to your CV, but it will also give your application a more human appeal.

 Quick Read>>> Job Interview Preparation & Passing Interviews

 With these tips, your cover letter will catch the employer’s eyes and lead them to your CV.

 While applying for a job, the cover letter accounts for about 20% of your application.
 The remaining 80% is covered by the CV.
 As a result, the CV needs to have a professional appeal.